Call for papers

 Conference submissions follow two tracks: full conference papers and short papers.

 Full papers contain methodological developments or well-validated applications of deep learning algorithms in medical imaging.
-There is no strict limit on paper length.
-However, we strongly recommend limiting the paper length to 8 pages with an additional page for the references and as many pages as needed in an appendix section (all in a single pdf).
-The appropriateness of using additional pages over the recommended length will be judged by reviewers.
-The papers will go through a full, double-blind reviewing process via OpenReview, with a two-week period for author rebuttal and discussion.
-A selection of full papers will be invited for oral presentation, whereas the rest will be assigned a poster presentation.
+The paper length is strictly limited to 8 pages excluding references and appendix.
+There are no page limits for the references and appendix section.
+However, reviewers are not obliged to go over the appendices for evaluating a submission.
+The papers will go through a full, single-blind reviewing process via OpenReview, with a two-week period for author rebuttal and discussion.
+A selection of full papers will be invited for oral presentation.
 All accepted full papers will be published as a volume in the Proceedings of Machine Learning Research.